renovatebot/renovate/docs/usage/configuration-options.md

 It will be compiled using Handlebars and the regex `groups` result.
 It will default to the value of `depName` if left unconfigured/undefined.

+### currentValueTemplate

+If the `currentValue` for a dependency is not captured with a named group then it can be defined in config using this field.
+It will be compiled using Handlebars and the regex `groups` result.

 ### datasourceTemplate

 If the `datasource` for a dependency is not captured with a named group then it can be defined in config using this field.